 Minimizes Urinary Tract Infections

-This indicates the percentage of residents that suffered from a urinary tract infection.
-UTI's are considered to be a barometer of nursing care .
-UTI's are often caused by worse hygiene protocols.
-However, this statistic could also be misleading for certain facilities due to varying reporting standards for infections.
+This is the percentage of residents who sustained a urinary tract infection.
+Urinary tract infections are considered to be an indicator of the quality of nursing care at a nursing home.
+UTI's are often linked to a nursing home with worse hygiene protocols.
+However, this metric can be skewed for some facilities due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication